dimkanividimka/dimkanividimka/README.md

 # Hi there, my name is Dima 👋

-## I'm a Ph.D.
-Student in Chemistry and 'coder' %)
+## I'm a 42 Prague student and Ph.D.
+Student at Charles University

 ---